josephbeuysmum/Dertisch/README.md

 -	registration and presentation of ViewControllers with related Presenters and Interactors.

-Filzanzug interactors work by implementing the `FZInteractorProtocol` protocol; presenters by implementing the `FZPresenterProtocol` protocol; and viewControllers by subclassing `FZViewController`.
-It uses dependency injection to register Interactor/Presenter/ViewController/ModelClass relationships at start-up.
+`Filzanzug` Interactors work by implementing the `FZInteractorProtocol` protocol; Presenters by implementing the `FZPresenterProtocol` protocol; and ViewControllers by subclassing `FZViewController`.
+It uses **dependency injection** to register Interactor/Presenter/ViewController/ModelClass relationships at start-up.

 ---------------
 Using Filzanzug